WallyWest74422/Portfolio/about.md

 # About Me

-I am a programmer who enjoys solving problems and writing code.
-My work primarily involves creating functional and efficient software solutions, and I take pride in ensuring that my projects meet the requirements and run smoothly.
-While I don't consider myself particularly adventurous, I find satisfaction in the steady progress of learning new technologies and improving my skills over time.
+I have been learning Java programming for the past six years.
+I earned a 5 on the AP Computer Science exam in May 2024.
+I almost became OCA certified, in May 2025, but I failed the test.

 When I'm not programming, I'm sleeping...

 Just kidding!
 I'm a programmer.

  I don't sleep.